Oftatkofta/kantele_CAD/README.md

 - `L_physical` is what you place in CAD
 - `Δ_end` is an empirical correction (typically a few millimeters)

+`Δ_end` can be roughly approximated to be: Δ_end​≈δrod​+δpin, where δpin is the radius of the tuning pin and δrod​​​ the radius of the string bar.

 ---

 ## How the Calculator Is Used